dolthub/docs/content/interfaces/sql/dolt-system-tables.md

 ### Description

-For every user table named `$TABLENAME`, there is a queryable system table names `dolt_commit_diff_$TABLENAME` which can be queried to see how a table has changed between two commits (regardless of which branch the user is currently using).
+For every user table named `$TABLENAME`, there is a queryable system table named `dolt_commit_diff_$TABLENAME` which can be queried to see how a table has changed between two commits (regardless of which branch the user is currently using).
 Each row in the result set represents a row that has changed between two commits.

 ### Schema